Saturday, February 17, 2024

 Diagnostic test is Western blot detecting PrP sc protein.
 QUIC is a prefer test nowadays.

 In 1996 the first human case of mad-cow disease was described.
-It is called Variant CJD (vCJD) to distinguish from from non-animal source of Prion disease.
-Clinically and pathologically both forms of CJD are the same.
-Prion particles are concentrated in the brain and nervous tissue of cow, once the practice of adding nerve tissues of dead animal to animal feeds was discontinued the Mad cow disease and vCJD disappeared.
+It is called Variant CJD (vCJD) to distinguish from non-animal source of Prion disease.
+Clinically and pathologically, both forms of CJD are the same.
+Prion particles are concentrated in the brain and nervous tissue of cow, once the practice of adding nerve tissue of dead animal to animal feeds was discontinued the Mad cow disease and vCJD disappeared.

 Symptoms develop with dysarthria followed by cerebellar truncal ataxia and progressive dementia.
 GSS is also a highly progressive and fatal disease.